ML-7641-Fall-2022/RoboChef/README.md

 ## Background
 Machine Learning systems today aid decision making across the entrire spectrum of life.
-One of such relevant decision, that each human has to make daily is his/her Meal Choice.
-The said decision depends on a multitude of factors like nutritional requirements, eating prefrences and mood etc. Thus Meal Choice presents lot of variability not only in between two different indviduals but also for the same indvidual.
+One of such relevant decision, that each human has to make daily is his/her "meal choice".
+The said decision depends on a multitude of factors like nutritional requirements, eating prefrences and mood etc. Thus, meal choice presents a lot of variability not only in between two different indviduals but also for the same indvidual.

 In this project we thus aim to build a ML system, that aids multiple aspects of Meal Choice decision.